SarvnazRmn/Emotion-Detection-LLM/README.md

 2. Prepare the dataset by running the preprocessing script or use the notebook for guidance.
 3. Run the training script to fine-tune the model on the training data.

+## 🧪 Evaluation

+The performance of the submitted systems will be evaluated based on the following metric:

+- **F1-Macro**: Computed over the predicted and gold labels for multi-label emotion classification.
 # Install dependencies
 pip install -r requirements.txt